-Marcello Fidaleo, PhD, Teaching Fellow at the Biomanufacturing Training and Education Center (Raleigh, NC, USA); Associate Professor at University of Tuscia (Viterbo, Italy). a teaching fellow at the Biomanufacturing Training and Education Centre of North
+Marcello Fidaleo, PhD, Teaching Fellow at the Biomanufacturing Training and Education Center of North Carolina State University (Raleigh, NC, USA); and Associate Professor at University of Tuscia (Viterbo, Italy).

 - Introduction to DoE and examples of applications to bioprocess analysis and optimization.

 - Basic concepts for DoE: mean and experimental error, statistical models, confidence intervals, hypothesis testing.

 - Factorial designs: main effects and interactions and relating plots, regression approach, contour and surface plots, cube plot, residuals plot.

 - Application of DoE methods in design space building for Quality by Design (QbD).

 - Case studies on microbial fermentations, chromatography and pharmaceutical product formulation.

 - Use of JMP software for DoE and data visualization.

 The course is targeted to all those interested in bioprocess development and optimization, particularly those new to DoE techniques, including bioprocess development scientists and engineers, process validation staff interested in defining operating ranges and attribute specifications, along with other professionals who want to learn about DoE.

 What participants will gain from attending the seminar: